PierfrancescoSoffritti/android-youtube-player/README.md

 Initialize the `YouTubePlayer`.
 By using the `boolean` is possible to decide if the player should handle network events or not, read more about network events [here](#network-events).

 #### `initialize(YouTubePlayerListener, boolean, IFramePlayerOptions)`
-By passing an `IFramePlayerOptions` to the initialize method it is possible to set some of the paramenters of the IFrame YouTubePlayer.
+By passing an `IFramePlayerOptions` to the initialize method it is possible to set some of the parameters of the IFrame YouTubePlayer.
 Read more about `IFramePlayerOptions` [here](#iframeplayeroptions).

 All the possible parameters and values are listed [here](https://developers.google.com/youtube/player_parameters#Parameters).
 Not all of them are supported in this library because some don't make sense in this context.
 [Open an issue](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues) if you need a parameter that is not currently supported.